 How to Apply Mulch Glue

-1. Clean away debris from the mulch, pine needles or gravel and make sure everything is dry.
+2. Sweep the mulch, pine needles or gravel into place, clean away any debris and make sure the material you’re treating is completely dry.

-2. Cover areas you don’t want to treat, including foundations, pavers, edging stones, concrete, etc.
+3. To prevent staining, cover areas you don’t want to treat, including foundations, pavers, edging stones and concrete.

-3. Use the sprayer to apply an even coat over the mulch, pine needles or gravel.
-Keep the spray off of plants.
+1. Use the sprayer to apply an even coat of mulch glue, taking care to keep the spray off plants.

-6. Allow the mulch glue to dry for about 24 hours.
+4. Allow the mulch glue to dry according to the instructions, typically 12 to 48 hours.

 Caution